OussemaHassine/undercover_clone/README.md

 ✅ Win conditions:
 - Citizens win if the Undercover is eliminated
 - Undercover wins if only two players remain
-  ✅ Full restart system (new roles + new words)
-  ✅ Floating SnackBars for better UX

 ---